Vesteda Residential Fund

 Composition and governance

 The Terms and Conditions entrust the manager with the management and operation of the fund.
 The manager is a private company with limited liability, incorporated and existing under the laws of the Netherlands.
-As such, the manager has a Managing Board, which in 2017 comprised two managing directors, the CEO and the CFO.
-The managing directors have the responsibilities and liabilities that derive from the Dutch Civil Code and other related legislation.
-In the event that more than one managing director is appointed, two directors acting jointly may represent the manager.
+As such, the manager has a Management Board, which in 2019 comprised two managing directors, the CEO and the CFO.
+The managing directors have the responsibilities and liabilities that derive from the Dutch Civil Code and other related legislation and the company’s articles of association.
+The two directors acting jointly may represent the manager.

 Managing directors will be appointed, dismissed or suspended in accordance with the articles of association of the manager and the Terms and Conditions.

-The Managing Board is supported by its Management Team, comprised of the director Operations, director Acquisitions and the director Portfolio Strategy.
+The Management Board is supported by a Management Team, comprised of the director Operations, and the director Acquisitions.

 The manager has been appointed as manager of the fund and is responsible for ensuring that the fund is always managed and operated, and that the fund assets are always managed, on a discretionary basis, in accordance with the Terms and Conditions and with due observance of the Investment Guidelines, the business plan and, on a best effort basis, the INREV Guidelines and the Dutch Corporate Governance Code (the latter to the extent applicable and practical in respect of the fund).

-The manager shall, subject where relevant to the Terms and Conditions, the business plan, any finance documentation and the prior approval of the Supervisory Committee or participants, carry out the following functions, including:
+The manager shall, subject where relevant to the Terms and Conditions, the business plan, any finance documentation and the prior approval of the Supervisory Committee or participants, carry out the following tasks, including:

 In the Manager Rules, the manager and the Supervisory Committee have established rules regarding decision-making processes and the working methods of the manager.

-At present, Vesteda has five custodian companies.
-The duty of each custodian is to be the legal owner of fund assets and acquire legal title of such fund assets for safekeeping for the account and at the risk of the participants.
-A custodian will always acquire assets for the purpose of management and custody (ten titel van beheer) on behalf of the participants and will only act in the interest of the participants and shall not acquire assets or assume any obligations for its own account and risk or for the account and risk of third parties (other than the participants) and shall not carry out any business and will not be involved in any other activity which may cause it to incur liabilities that are not directly related to the fund.
-A custodian shall act in accordance with all instructions in relation to the fund assets given by the manager, and shall only be entitled to acquire, dispose of, transfer or otherwise deal with any fund assets on the instructions of the manager.
-To safeguard this, the respective Managing Boards of the custodians comprise the manager only.
+In 2019, Vesteda’s five custodian companies merged into one company.
+The duty of the custodian is to act as the legal owner of fund assets and acquire legal title of such fund assets for safekeeping for the account and at the risk of the participants.
+The custodian will always acquire assets for the purpose of management and custody (ten titel van beheer) on behalf of the participants and will only act in the interest of the participants and shall not acquire assets or assume any obligations for its own account and risk or for the account and risk of third parties (other than the participants) and shall not carry out any business and will not be involved in any other activity that may cause it to incur liabilities that are not directly related to the fund.
+The custodian shall act in accordance with all instructions regarding the fund assets given by the manager, and shall only be entitled to acquire, dispose of, transfer or otherwise deal with any fund assets on the instructions of the manager.
+To safeguard this, the Management Board of the custodian comprises the manager only.

-The manager has appointed Intertrust Depositary Services B.V. to act as depositary for the fund and has concluded a depositary services agreement with the depositary for the benefit of the fund and the participants in accordance with article 4:37f AFS.
+The manager has appointed Intertrust Depositary Services B.V. to act as depositary for the fund and has concluded a depositary services agreement with the depositary for the benefit of the fund and the participants in accordance with article 4:37f of the FSA.
 The depositary is responsible for the supervision of certain aspects of the fund’s business in accordance with applicable law and the depositary services agreement.

 Dutch Corporate Governance Code